 Unpaid Overtime Attorneys Serving New York City

 Under the federal Fair Labor Standards Act (FLSA) and the New York and New Jersey Labor Laws, employers are required to pay all “non-exempt” employees one-and-one-half (1.5) times their regular hourly rate for every hour worked over 40 in a week.
 Serious consequences exist for employers that do not.
-Lipsky Lowe has extensive experience for representing companies and individuals in the all forms of wage and hour actions from the most basic single plaintiff matters to complex class, collective and hybrid actions.
+Our NYC wage and hour attorneys extensive experience for representing companies and individuals in all forms of wage and hour actions from the most basic single-plaintiff matters to complex class, collective and hybrid actions.

 Who is Entitled to Overtime?

 All “non-exempt” employees are entitled to overtime pay.
 Who qualifies as “non-exempt” depends on (i) how they are paid and (ii) the type of duties they perform.

 Hourly employees like restaurant workers are usually the most obvious example of a “non-exempt” employee.
 Employees paid by the hour must be paid one-and-one-half times their regular hourly rate for all hours worked over 40 in a week.
 For example, if your regular hourly rate is $30 and you worked 45 hours in a week, you should be paid $45/hr. ($30 x 1.5 = $45) for each the 5 additional hours you worked, for a total of $225 in overtime premium pay, on top of the $1,200 paid for hours 1-40.
 If your employer paid you $30 for all 45 hours, you are entitled to the difference between what you were paid for the hours above 40 and what you should have been paid, and perhaps additional amounts in the form of liquidated damages and interest